Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Related Work

 \cite{shi2022languagemodelsmultilingualchainofthought} introduced the \gls*{mgsm} dataset by translating 250 English grade-school math problems to 10 languages.
 The data was sourced from GSM8K~\cite{cobbe2021trainingverifierssolvemath} and translated using professional translators.
 The authors find GPT-3~\citep{brown2020language} and PaLM-540B~\cite{chowdhery2023palm} to perform better with English \gls*{cot} prompting, rather than native language \gls*{cot} prompting.
 In addition, despite cross-lingual generalization there still is a gap between English and other languages, which is larger for low-resource than it is for high-resource languages. \cite{zhang2024p} later extended \gls*{mgsm} by four additional languages.

 MGSM is often used to evaluate the multilingual, mathematical reasoning abilities of LLMs.
 For example Qwen 3~\citep{yang2025qwen3}, Gemini~\citep{team2023gemini}, DeepSeek-V3~\citep{liu2024deepseek} or Gemma~3~\citep{team2025gemma} report results on MGSM.
 It is important to note that scores have improved by a large margin since MGSM was introduced.
-The PaLM-540B model had an average accuracy of 55\%, whereas recent models achieve average accuracies above 90\%\footnote{\url{https://www.kaggle.com/benchmarks/open-benchmarks/mgsm}}.
+The PaLM-540B model had an average accuracy of 55\%, whereas recent models achieve average accuracies above 90\%.
 With such high accuracy, the small remaining unsolved problems amplify the significance of any underlying issues with the test data.

 Our findings on the critical impact of non-standardized evaluation echo lessons learned in other NLP domains, particularly machine translation (MT).
-The MT community faced similar issues where differing preprocessing, tokenization, and scoring scripts led to inconsistent and incomparable results, solved by introducing standarized evaluation tools, like e.g.\ Sacrebleu \citep{post-2018-call}.
+The MT community faced similar issues where differing preprocessing, tokenization, and scoring scripts led to inconsistent and incomparable results, solved by introducing standardized evaluation tools, like e.g.\ Sacrebleu \citep{post-2018-call}.

 \gls*{mgsm} consisting of the same set of questions in multiple languages allows for directly comparing the performance across languages.
 Both \cite{shi2022languagemodelsmultilingualchainofthought} as well as follow-up work recognize a gap between English and other languages on \gls*{mgsm}.
 To bridge the gap it is common to translate the problems to English~\citep{shi2022languagemodelsmultilingualchainofthought,etxaniz2023multilingual}, or use different ways to have the model reason in English. \cite{liu2024translation} find that translation to English is not always optimal especially for multilingual LLMs, rather than English-centric, or for culture related contexts. \cite{huang2023not} also find models lagging behind in languages other than English on \gls*{mgsm} and other datasets.
-To deal with this they construct a prompt that is intended to trigger the model to solve the math problems in English. \cite{chen2023breaking}~argue that the gap stems from training data and construct additional instruction tuning data to close the gap.
-In this work we find that addressing shortcomings of the test data itself as well as the evaluation setup leads to a significantly lower gap that even disappears for some languages, especially for large models.
+To deal with this they construct a prompt that is intended to trigger the model to solve the math problems in English. \cite{chen2023breaking}~argue that the gap stems from training data and construct additional instruction tuning data to close the gap. \citet{plaza2024spanishllmbenchmarksmmlu}~demonstrate that automatic translation artifacts significantly skew evaluation results in the Spanish MMLU benchmark.